Calindra/eitri-docs/en/docs/eitri-cli.md

 ### app

-Usage: `eitri app [options] [command]`
+:fontawesome-solid-terminal:{ .lg .middle }  `eitri app [options]`

 Manages the execution of Eitri-Apps from the application declared in the app-config.yaml file.

-*See [eitri app start](https://docs.eitri.tech/en/quick-guides/eitri-app-start/) for more information.*
+!!! info
+    Take a look at [Desenvolvendo vários Eitri-apps](https://docs.eitri.tech/pt/tutoriais/eitri-app-start/) for more information.

-#### Available Commands
+#### Available Options

 - `start [options]` Initializes all Eitri-Apps from the app-config.yaml configuration file.
-    - `-p, --playground` Initializes the Eitri-App in playground mode, with an opening QR code for the Eitri Playground.
+    - `-p, --playground` Initializes the Eitri-App in playground mode, with a QR Code for opening in Eitri Play.
-- `logs` Displays the logs of Eitri-Apps running from the `eitri app start` command.
+    - `-v, --verbose` Displays more logs.

-- `clean` Performs a complete cleaning of workspaces, removing both remote workspaces and local `.workspaces/` folders for all apps defined in the app-config.yaml file.
-Useful for resolving workspace conflicts or invalid data issues.
+- `clean` Performs a complete cleanup of the workspaces, removing both remote workspaces and the local `.workspaces/` folders of all apps defined in the app-config.yaml file.
+Useful for resolving conflicts or invalid data issues in workspaces.
-    - `-v, --verbose` Displays detailed messages during the cleaning process.
+    - `-v, --verbose` Displays detailed messages during the cleanup process.

+- `create [options] <app-name>` Creates an Eitri application with Eitri-apps based on a selected template.
+    - `-v, --verbose` Displays more logs.

+- `logs` Displays the logs of the Eitri-Apps running from the `eitri app start` command.
 ---